What Is A Termite Management Plan?

 Most termite attacks on buildings originate from subterranean termites.
 These termites nest below the ground and enter properties via several different methods.
 Termites can gain access via cracks in concrete slabs and mortar, trees overhanging gutters, timber that is in contact with the ground and house and via weep holes.

-Termites build mud tunnels when they are at risk of being exposed, which enables them to travel over piers or walls to attack wood and wood products in buildings.
+Termites build mud tunnels as they move as a form of protection from predators and sunlight exposure.
+These tunnels enable them to travel over piers or walls to attack timber and wood structures in buildings.
 Usually, the nest is outside the building perimeter, but occasionally a nest may be buried in the soil beneath the building.

 1. Liquid chemcial barrier (termiticide)

 A chemical termite barrier is a type of termite treatment that provides long-term protection against termites.
-It is installed by direct application of the chemical to the soil around the perimeter of a home and prevents subterranean termites from gaining access to the building.
+The installation involves direct application of the chemical to the soil around the perimeter of a home, preventing subterranean termites from entering your home.

 1. Drilling – this involves drilling through concrete and other unmovable surfaces (such as tile) to saturate the soil underneath with the termiticide